-- Request board of directors of the target company to call a shareholder meeting (20%).
+- Request that the board of directors of the target company calls a shareholders meeting (20%).

 - File a motion before the court for cancellation of resolutions adopted at a shareholders meeting convened or passed in violation of the articles of association or applicable law (20%).

-- Submit a written application to the MoC, requesting the appointment of an inspector, to inspect the business operations and financial conditions of the target company as well as the conduct of business by the board of directors of the target company (20%).
+- Submit a written application to the MoC requesting the appointment of an inspector to inspect the business operations and financial conditions of the target company, as well as the conduct of the business by the board of directors of the target company (20%).

-Publicly Listed Company (shareholder holding less than 25%)
+Publicly Listed Company (shareholders holding less than 25%)

-- Block issuance of shares at below market price (10%).
+- Block an issuance of shares at a price below the current market price (10%).